TheJollyNaman/CompetitiveCoding/README.md

 # CompetitiveCoding 👨‍💻
-## This is my repository which contains all my contest code/upsolved code, etc!!!
+This is my repository which contains all my contest codes, upsolved code etc!!!

-You can find my A2OJ Ladder solutions, Codeforces/Codechef solution here in this repo.
+## Table of Contents 💻
+* CodeChef
+* CodeForces
+* Google Competitions
+* Static A2OJ